 - Students considering VCAL as an option will be individually counselled on course counselling day to ensure their VCAL program comprises the correct elements.

 - Please note the following important information: Students who have not met these requirements will be deemed as not demonstrating full commitment to all elements of the VCAL program and will forfeit their place.
-These students will be placed in an alternative course entitled Foundation VCE which is being introduced in 2018.
+These students will be placed in an alternative course entitled Foundation VCE which was introduced in 2018.
 Students who undertake Foundation VCE may still complete a VET course.
 This Foundation VCE will contain Foundation Maths and Foundation English units, Work Related Skills units and two other studies.
 This program does not allow students to have elective choice (except if they choose to complete a VET course; which is strongly recommended).
 Successful completion of Foundation VCE, provides students with a pathway into Year 12 Senior VCAL in 2018 (provided all application procedures listed above are met the following year).